 The Natural Resources Conservation Service – Agriculture Conservation Experienced Services Program (NRCS-ACES)

 The Natural Resources Conservation Service Agriculture Conservation Experienced Services (NRCS-ACES) Program offers individuals 55 and older temporary paid assignments to provide technical services in support of the conservation-related programs of the U.S. Department of Agriculture (USDA).

 The Center, during its nearly 60-year history, has gained specific expertise working with older workers who were formerly incarcerated and their employers.
-With 10,000 potential job candidates re-entering the workforce every week, the Center realizes that reintegration is a key factor in the future of economic development in the U.S. Therefore, through our new organizations, CWI Labs, we launched our Back to Business Initiative to develop workforce training, placement, and support programs that successfully reintegrate those who were formerly incarcerated into their communities.
+With 10,000 potential job candidates re-entering the workforce every week, the Center realizes that reintegration is a key factor in the future of economic development in the U.S. Therefore, through our sister innovation lab, CWI Labs, we launched an initiative to transform our experience with workforce training, placement, and support programs into innovative approaches exclusively to successfully reintegrate job seekers who were formerly incarcerated into their communities.